alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide_tier1.md

 #### Your phone for multi-factor authentication
 Multi-factor authentication (MFA) is one of the most powerful ways of verifying user identity online.
-We therefore use MFA to protect the project data - specifically, we will use your phone number.
+MFA is one of the levels of security enforced by the Turing Safe Haven.

-> :point_right: Make sure to have your phone with you and that you have good signal connectivity when you are connecting to the SRE.
+> :point_right: Make sure to have your phone with you and that you have good internet connectivity when you are connecting to the SRE.

-> :pencil2: You may encounter some connectivity challenges if your phone network has poor connectivity.
-> The SRE is not set up to allow you to authenticate through other methods.
+> :warning: The SRE is not set up to allow you to authenticate through other methods.

 #### Domain names
 You might receive the SRE URL in the initial email from your SRE administrator, or you might be assigned to a particular SRE at a later point.